hotnsoursoup/quik-db/docs/README.md

 db.execute_sp(procedure_name)
 ```

-NOTE: Any procedure that has a schema attached will not have the schema defined in the prefix_schema added.
+NOTE: The library automatically detects if there is already a schema/table name attached the procedure name by looking for a `.` in the name.
+If it does find it, it will not make a change.
 For queries, the library will examine the sql query and add the schema to tables in the query, with respect to CTE's.

 The method can be called directly as well.